jidongbsu/cs452-cthreads-library/README.md

 - Gaining a deep understanding of user-level thread libraries.
 - Understanding how to implement a round robin scheduler.
 - Practicing on managing queue data structures.
-- Learning how to implement a lock.
+- Learning how to implement locks.
-- Learning how to implement a semaphore.
+- Learning how to implement semaphores.

 ## Book References